zxc916684603/ecs/intl.en-US/Product Introduction/Block storage/ECS disk encryption.md

 -   You cannot share images created from encrypted snapshots.
 -   You cannot copy images created from encrypted snapshots across regions.
 -   You cannot export images created from encrypted snapshots.
--   You cannot choose your CMKs for each region, as these are generated by the system.
+-   You cannot choose your CMKs for each region.
+They are generated by the system.
 -   The ECS system creates CMKs for each region.
-You cannot delete these keys, but no fees are incurred.
+You cannot delete these keys, and you do not incur fees from them.
 -   After a cloud disk is encrypted, you cannot change the CMK used for encryption and decryption.